lubuntu-team/manual/source/2/2.2/2.2.2/libreoffice_calc.rst

 To quit LibreOffice Calc press :kbd:`Control+Q`.

+To print  your spreadsheet press :kbd:`Control +P` or :menusellection:`File --> Print`.
+To choose which printer use the :guilabel:`Printer` drop down.
+To choose how many pages to print use the :guilabel:`Pages` field.
+To change the number of copies you print change the  :guiliabel:`Number of Copies` field.
+To select a  paper size use the :guilabel:`Paper size` drop  down.
+To change which orientation for your paper use the :guilabel:`Orientation` drop down.
+To actually print  press the  :guilabel:`Print`  button.

 Charts
 ------
 To get to the dialog of how to insert a chart :menuselection:`Insert --> Chart`.
 The first selection is to choose a :guilabel:`Column`, :guilabel:`Bar`, :guilabel:`Pie`, :guilabel:`Area`, :guilabel:`Line`, :guilabel:`XY(Scatter)`, :guilabel:`Bubble`, :guilabel:`Net`, :guilabel:`Stock`, or  :guilabel:`Column and Line` chart.
 To change the subtype of graph click the picture of a chart that looks like the type you want.
 To switch to the next step of making a graph press the :guilabel:`Next` button.